 Linking these different levels of perception by multidisciplinary approaches is the challenging task of the research area “Sensory Neuroscience”.

-Main characteristic features of the Research Centre “Neurosensory Science” are numerous basic research projects that are funded by national and international grant giving institutions.
-This scientific focus is reflected by organisational structures as a Transregional Collaborative Research Centre (SFB), a DFG Research Unit, a Research Training Group, Lichtenberg Professorships and by an outstanding publication record as well.
+The research area “Sensory Neuroscience” is at the core of the Research Center “Neurosensory Science” with numerous basic research projects that are funded by national and international grant giving institutions.
 New technologies and up-to-date equipment (e.g. STED microscopy, optogenetics, MRI, MEG) provide unique facilities and experimental options for the integration of theoretical and clinical medicine, and the combination of physics, chemistry and computer science.
 Along this line, new research fields will be developed by means of structured programs.